 To this end, the program provides content in the areas of (a) social work practice, (b) social welfare policy and services, (c) human behavior in the social environment, (d) social research, and (e) includes 480 clock hours of educationally directed practicum in social work.

 The social work program builds on and is integrated with the liberal arts 46-54 hour general education base common to all Bachelor of Science degrees at this institution.

 Admission: Students may apply for admission to the Social Work Program when they meet the following criteria:

-(a) have not less than an overall grade point average of 2.0.
+(a) have accumulated at least 110 grade points and have not less than an overall grade point average of 2.00.

 (b) completion of SWK 201 Introduction to Social Work and SWK 221 Basic Helping Skills.
 (A grade of not less than "C" must have been earned in each of the above courses.)

 Students may apply for admission to the social work program during the semester that will result in their eligibility for admission under the above criteria.
 Admission will be contingent upon successful completion of that semester's enrollment.
 Transfer students may apply for provisional admission if they meet the criteria outlined under (a) above.
 They will be expected to satisfactorily complete the criteria outlined under (b) above during their first year of provisional admission status, following which they will be granted full admission to the social work program.

 The admission process includes (1) the submission of an application for admission to the social work program, (2) a written self-evaluation dealing with motivation for and commitment to professional social work education, (3) two letters of reference, and (4) a personal interview with the Admissions Committee after the committee has reviewed the applicant's written materials.
 The Admissions Committee is composed of at least two full-time social work faculty members and a representative from the Social Work Advisory Committee.
 (Application forms may be obtained from the practicum coordinator or the director of the social work program.)